 Vibrant.
-We are energetic and inclusive, never bland or elitist.
+We’re energetic and inclusive, never bland or elitist.
 We’re upbeat and realistic.
 You can’t help falling in love with us.

 Encouraging.
-We are confident and helpful, never apathetic or arrogant.
+We’re confident and helpful, never apathetic or arrogant.
 You can do it―we’ll show you how.

 Straightforward.
-We are focused and purposeful, never complex or cluttered.
+We’re focused and purposeful, never complex or cluttered.
 We tell you just what you need to know when you need to know it.

-The same voice applies to all content areas, whether web content on WOL, help content in the product, UI text, or other places.
+The same voice applies to all content areas, whether web content on WOL, Help content in the product, UI text, or other places.
 We adjust each attribute like a dial to match each situation—moving them up or down to match the user’s context and the content goals.
-In this way, Help content can be more straightforward and marketing can be more vibrant, but they reflect that same voice and same brand personality.
+In this way, Help content can be more straightforward and Marketing can be more vibrant, but they reflect the same voice and same brand personality.

 For more info, see the Windows voice guidelines and the Voice matrix.